Andy's Technotes Home

 not fragmentation of disk space. (if not available try typing DEFRAG at a DOS/command prompt)

-Note that even a new install of Windows can really benefit from a defrag as the installation process does cause fragmentation to occur.
+Note that even a new install of Windows can really benefit from a defrag as the installation process does cause lots of fragmentation to occur.

 Third party defrag tools work even better such as Symantec's old Norton Utilities has worked well for me (not sure of the current versions), Diskeeper among others.